marajadesantelmo/marajadesantelmo/README.md

 <h1 align="center">Hi 👋, I'm Facundo</h1>

 <p>
 Professionally, I specialize in ETL, data analysis, and automation, offering tailored solutions for businesses.
 I currently collaborate as an independent contractor with DASSA, Big Pons, Liftvan, Mercovan, and DGM.
-I'm passionate about teaching, sharing knowledge, and continuous learning.
 I hold a Bachelor's degree in Economics (FCE-UBA), a postgraduate degree in Data Science (FECyN-UBA), a Master's in International Economics (HWR-Berlin), and a PhD in Social Sciences (FSOC-UBA).
 </p>

 <p>
-As part of my passion for open science and social impact, I actively engage in collaborative data projects such as <a href="https://github.com/marajadesantelmo/deltix">Deltix</a>, a Telegram chatbot for the Lower Paraná Delta region, and research initiatives at the Centro de Estudios sobre Población, Empleo y Desarrollo (CEPED-UBA).
+As part of my passion for open science and social impact, I actively contribute to collaborative data and education projects such as <a href="https://github.com/marajadesantelmo/deltix">Deltix</a>, a Telegram chatbot for the Lower Paraná Delta region, and research initiatives at the Centro de Estudios sobre Población, Empleo y Desarrollo (CEPED-UBA).
 </p>

 <p>Some of my open source and collaborative projects include:</p>